 Change the 1st paragraph of Subclause 9.48.2 as follows (James):

 A sectorized beam-capable STA shall exchange its S1G Capabilities element with an AP.
-After the STA is(#Ed) associated with a sectorized beam-capable AP, the AP can transmit through its sectorized beam to the(#Ed) sectorized beam-capable STA.
+After the sectorized beam-capable STA is(#Ed) associated with a sectorized beam-capable AP, the AP can transmit through its sectorized beam to the(#Ed) STA.

 Change the 4th paragraph of Subclause 9.48.2 as follows (James):

 If dot11S1GSectorTrainingOperationImplemented is true, a STA shall set the Sector Training Operation Support field in the S1G Capabilities element to 1 in the Association Request Frame.
 If dot11S1GSectorTrainingOperationImplemented is false, the STA shall set the Sector Training Operation Support field in the S1G Capabilities element to 0.
-A STA that has a value of true for dot11S1GSectorTrainingOperationImplemented shall set dot11HTControlFieldSupported to true.(#14/0257r1)
+If dot11S1GSectorTrainingOperationImplemented is true, the STA shall set dot11HTControlFieldSupported to true.(#14/0257r1)

 Change the 7th paragraph of 9.48.2 as follows (James):

-When the AP Sectorized Beam-Capable field is equal(#1185) to 3, group sectorization and TXOP-based sectorization operations(#Ed) may be optionally used at the same time if the AP or non-AP STA, intending to apply TXOP-based sectorization during the omni-beacon interval or the sectorized beacon interval, follows the rule in which(#Ed) a non-AP STA is not allowed to transmit in certain beacon intervals as described in 9.48.3 (Group sectorization operation).(#14/0377r1)
+When the AP Sectorized Beam-Capable field is equal(#1185) to 3, group sectorization and TXOP-based sectorization operations(#Ed) may be optionally used at the same time provided that the AP or non-AP STA, intending to apply TXOP-based sectorization during the omni-beacon interval or the sectorized beacon interval, follows the rule according to which(#Ed) a non-AP STA is not allowed to transmit in certain beacon intervals as described in 9.48.3 (Group sectorization operation).(#14/0377r1)

 Change the 8th paragraph of 9.48.2 as follows (James):

-After the exchange of the S1G Capabilities element during the Association, a sectorized beam-capable AP supporting group sectorization operation shall transmit a S1G Sector Operation element with the Sectorization Type field equal(#1185) to 0 to advertise the period of(#Ed) the current sector, omni-directional indicator, current sector ID, the(#Ed) allowable group IDs, and the duration of(#Ed) the current sector ID in the S1G Sector Operation element in a sectorized beacon to start a beacon interval.
-A sectorized beam-capable AP supporting TXOP-based sectorization operation may transmit a S1G Sector Operation element with the Sectorization Type field sets to 1 to advertise if periodic sector training is on or off, its training period, and the remaining beacon interval to periodic training in the S1G Sector Operation element in a beacon.
+After the exchange of the S1G Capabilities element during the Association, a sectorized beam-capable AP supporting group sectorization operation shall transmit a S1G Sector Operation element with the Sectorization Type field equal(#1185) to 0 to advertise the period of(#Ed) the current sector, omni-directional or sectorized beam, the current sector ID, the(#Ed) allowable group IDs, and the duration of(#Ed) the current sector in the beacon to start a beacon interval.
+A sectorized beam-capable AP supporting TXOP-based sectorization operation may transmit a S1G Sector Operation element with the Sectorization Type field set to 1 to advertise if periodic sector training is on or off, its training period, and the remaining beacon intervals to the next periodic training in the S1G Sector Operation element in a beacon.

 Change the 1st paragraph of 9.48.3 as follows (James):

-Group sectorization operation is based on the AP transmitting a sectorized beacon through a sectorized beam.
+Group sectorization operation is based on the AP transmitting a sectorized beacon.
 A sectorized beacon is a beacon transmitted through a sectorized beam which covers a specific sector of the BSS.

 Change the 3rd paragraph of 9.48.3 as follows (James):

 In a Sectorized BSS, the AP may alternate the sectorized beacons and the non-sectorized (omni) beacons, as illustrated by the example(#Ed) in Figure 9-35 (Sectorized BSS operation).
-Two sectors could be active at the same time, i.e.,(#Ed) they can overlap in time.
+More than one sector could be active at the same time, i.e.,(#Ed) they can overlap in time.
 In such case, STAs from different sectors are allowed to transmit while their sectors are active(#14/0146r1).
-During the omni time interval all the stations may transmit regardless of their geographical locations.
+During the omni beacon interval all the stations in the BSS may transmit regardless of their geographical locations.
 Sectorized beacons are transmitted to selected geographical areas to inform groups of stations that they are allowed to transmit during the sector intervals specified in the S1G Sector Operation element.
 The AP with group sectorization operation(#Ed) receives transmissions from all sectors continuously.

 Change the 4th paragraph of 9.48.4 as follows (James):

-In TXOP-based sectorization operation, during a frame exchange between the AP employing sectorized beamforming (#1062, Ed) and a station, spatial re-use by OBSS APs or stations sharing the same wireless medium is allowed under the following rules:
+In TXOP-based sectorization operation, during a frame exchange between the AP employing sectorized beamforming (#1062, Ed) and a non AP STA, spatial re-use by OBSS APs or OBSS non-AP STAs sharing the same wireless medium is allowed under the following rules: